Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/04-alignment-QC.md

 #### Generating the QC report with MultiQC

 Viewing each the output from the aligner, `CollectRNASeqMetrics`, `MarkDuplicates`, etc. would obvbiously be very tideous, so we need some way of aggregating all of these data into one place so that we can compare across the whole dataset.

-`MultiQC` is a very useful tool that synthesizes interactive reports using the output from many commonly used bioinformatics tools.
-When `MultiQC` is called on a directory, it will search through all subdirectories for file types that it recognizes, and include them in its report.
-The result is a browsable, sharable, and interactive HTML file containing all of the QC results from our entire dataset.

-`MultiQC` is simply run in the command line by specifying the oparent directory where all of the files you wish to be included in your report are located.
-Lets run `MultiQC` on a few files to get an idea of how it works, and then look at the full report that has been generated for you with all the samples in the dataset.
+Like we did earlier, we can use `MultiQC` do synthesize a QC report, as it recognizes output from `CollectRNASeqMetrics` and `MarkDuplicates`.

 ```bash
 multiqc .